Ueckermünde: Middle Ages

 In the old Slavonic era Ueckermünde's location made it a settlement of fishermen.
 In 1178 (according to other sources 1223) Ucramund was first mentioned and in 1243 the Monastery Grobe was built in Usedom.
 In 1260 Barnim I, the duke of Pomerania, founded a monastery and the original trade center was awarded a town charter under Lübeck Law.
 In 1276 the place was named Civitas, and in 1284 the Castrum Ukermunde, a fortress castle, was built by the Dukes of Pomerania.
 In the 13th century, Ueckermünde was a city within walls with two gates, to withstand the siege by troops of Brandenburg.

 On 5 September 1327 by the Treaty of Ueckermünde the Pomeranian dukes and the Brandenburgian margrave agreed on a formal peace.
 The question of fiefdom was spared.
 Barnim III, Duke of Pomerania agreed to marry Mechthild (also Mathilda), daughter of Rudolf I, Duke of Bavaria, yet the marriage never takes place.

 In the great fire of 1473 many of the medieval houses and the church were destroyed.
 In 1540 construction of the four wings of a castle was started by Pomeranian Duke Philipp I. In 1753 construction of the late-Gothic City Church St. Marien was started.

 In 1540 the building of the four wings of the castle was started by Pomeranian Duke Philipp I.

 16th to 19th centuries

 The city underwent many sieges and was conquered numerous times during the following centuries.
 The city was almost completely destroyed in the Thirty Years' War; of 1600 inhabitants, only 15 survived.
 The city was then repeatedly held by opposing forces.
 In 1631 a great fire destroyed about 40 houses and the Town Hall.
 In 1639 there were only ten habitable houses in the city.
 In 1648 after the Peace of Westphalia the town became Swedish.
-Christina, Queen Christina of Sweden, decided to settle towns in the area with Fins and Livonians.
+Christina, Queen Christina of Sweden, decided to settle towns in the area with Finns and Livonians.